What is Implicit Local Intent?

 Google’s Classification System

 Google maintains a database of query types and their intent classifications.
 Queries for inherently local services trigger local results automatically.
-The classification is based on historical click patterns — if 90% of people who search “dentist” click on local results, Google treats all “dentist” searches as locally intended.
+The classification is based on historical click patterns.
+If 90% of people who search “dentist” click on local results, Google treats all “dentist” searches as locally intended.

 Location Detection